-Additionally, the bill mandates that courts order defendants found to have committed acts of domestic violence to undergo professional counseling and perform community service, with specific durations based on the number of offenses.
-It also increases the civil penalties for domestic violence offenders, setting fines at $500 for a first offense, $1,000 for a second, and $5,000 for a third or subsequent offense, while allowing for waivers in cases of extreme financial hardship.
-The bill includes a provision to protect individuals from liability for failing to investigate or disclose information from the registry.
-It is set to take effect 90 days after enactment.
+Additionally, the bill mandates that courts order individuals found to have committed acts of domestic violence to undergo professional counseling for varying durations based on the number of offenses, as well as to perform a minimum of one year of community service.
+The civil penalties for domestic violence offenders are significantly increased, with fines set at $500 for a first offense, $1,000 for a second, and $5,000 for a third or subsequent offense, reflecting the severity of the crime and the impact on victims.
+The bill also includes a provision that protects individuals from liability for failing to investigate or disclose information from the registry.
+The legislation is set to take effect 90 days after its enactment.

 Statutes affected: